LuisAyuso/functionalCpp/README.md

     Transform each element of a collection, the result has the same arity, but might have different element type.
 ###Filter:
     Filter elements based on custom criteria, the arity of the resulting collection can be 0 to the original size.
+###Zip:
+    Merge N collections into a collection of agregates.
+If two collections, produces pairs, if more, produces tuples
 ###Reduce:
     Reduce, compute some scalar value based on all elements in collection